Skip to Content

 classic comfort, packed with corn, cheese, meat all coated in a thick and creamy sauce.
 It's a meal everyone loves!

-FAQs for Easy White Trash Casserole:
+FAQs for Easy White Trash Casserole

-Dinner Inspiration:
+Dinner Inspiration

+This Tater Tot Casserole could be on your table tonight!
 If you had The How To Cookbook for Teens, you could put YOUR feet up and let them cook this main entree!

 classic comfort, packed with corn, cheese, meat all coated in a thick and creamy sauce.
 It's a meal everyone loves!